Tell me, are you wondering how to rank high on Pinterest search results? Was that a yes?

 Don’t get me wrong – growing an engaged following boosts the performance of your content, but if you’re not using keywords, you’re leaving a lot of reach, engagement, and traffic on the table.

 If you just recognized yourself, don’t freak out!
 Today we’ll talk about what’s keywording, why it’s important to distinguish between different keywords, how you can use them in strategic places, and how to find relevant keywords.
 Let’s dive in!

 Complete Guide to Pinterest Keywords

 Keywords are specific words you use to let Pinterest know what your images are about and to help your content show up in Smart Feed and search results.

 Keywords help your audience find your content on Pinterest.

-Pinterest uses keywords to pull up relevant content as search results.
-That’s why we add niche keywords to our profile, boards and pins.
+Pinterest uses keywords to pull up relevant content as search results and display related content under pins.
+That’s why we add niche keywords to our profile, boards, and pins.

-There are two types of keywords – short tail and long tail keywords.
+There are two types of keywords we can use on Pinterest – short tail and long tail keywords.

-Long tail keywords, on the contrary consist of 3 or more words, are specific and more targeted.
-The more words, the more specific and targeted keyword.
-Long tail keywords are less searched for but competition is lower.
-This, in turn, means it’s easier to rank high.
+Long tail keywords consist of 3 or more words, are specific, and are more targeted.
+The more words in your keyword, the more specific and targeted the keyword.
+Long tail keywords are less searched for but the competition is lower.
+This means it’s easier to rank high.
 Pinterest graphic templates, small business bookkeeping software and vegan dinner recipes are examples of long tail keywords.

 Knowing how to describe a pin with correct keywords makes all the difference.
 Pinterest is great at sending the right people to your content BUT you have to feed it the right keywords first.